Islam’s Worst Enemy: the Quran

 (8) There is one passage in the entire Quran which explicitly mentions textual corruption.
 Quran 2:75-2:79 speaks of conniving Jews and Christians among them who “knowingly corrupt [the Bible] after understanding it” with their hands and deceive the illiterate for “fleeting gain.”
 But again, the passage doesn’t make sense unless the Bible it describes is real:

 First, these people are held in contrast to those who do not “trade Allah’s revelation for fleeting gain” in 3:199.
 Why call the Bible Allah’s revelation in both passages if it wasn’t?
 And if it was already corrupt beyond recognition, why punish those who corrupt it and bless those who accept it?
 Second, it says they “knowingly corrupt [the Bible] after understanding it.”
 But to claim that the corruption was committed with this level of awareness means the Bible “among them” must have been (1) real and (2) clear.
 Third, pointing out that they deceive “the illiterate” suggests that if the illiterates could read, they wouldn’t have been fooled.
-But that doesn’t make any sense unless the scripture was real and clear enough that it would dispel such confusion upon reading it.
+But that doesn’t make sense unless the scripture was real and clear enough that reading it would dispel confusion.

 “Corruption” is a Later Argument